Compliance

 In order to comply with Japan’s Act on Prohibition of Private Monopolization and Maintenance of Fair Trade, as well as with equivalent overseas laws and treaties enacted to protect the interests of consumers by maintaining and promoting free and fair markets (hereafter, “competition laws”), Sharp has put in place rules across the entire Sharp Group on observing competition laws.
 It has also created an Antimonopoly Act Compliance Manual (Action Guidelines).
 These guidelines stipulate basic compliance matters that employees must adhere to in their duties with regard to cartels.

-To raise awareness amongst employees, Sharp has prepared a guidebook summarizing the key points of competition laws for each field of business, and it carries out periodic internal training via e-learning.
+To raise awareness amongst employees, Sharp has prepared and revised a guidebook summarizing the key points of competition laws for each field of business, and it carries out periodic internal training via e-learning.
 Sharp also raises awareness internally of case studies relating to competition laws from within Japan and internationally as well as information on major revisions to the laws.

 When considering raising product prices in response to rising costs in society, to ensure that Sharp does not violate competition laws by, for example, taking part in cartels, circulars are sent periodically to every part of the company.
 Sharp prevents actualization of competition law-related risks in transactions by reviewing all contracts and consulting with its legal department when approving new contracts.